 Recent news claim 43% of millennials support Socialism over Capitalism in poll.
 That is shocking.
 How did we come to this?
 I'm not so sure about the poll and polling in general.
 Just to be safe, I want to explain what is socialism in case some people have a misconception.
 By the way, it has nothing to do with social media.

 What Is Socialism?

-Socialism is an economic and political philosophy proposed by Karl Marx.
+Socialism is a variation of Communism, an economic and political philosophy proposed by Karl Marx.
 The main idea is "From each according to his ability, to each according to his needs."
 Think about that, it is profound.
 It sounds so great doesn't it?
 However, the problem is, it doesn't work!
 It has been tried for the last 100 years in various form and they have all failed miserably.